TsiOnshime/Swift/front-end/README.md

-# 🚀 Swift Mobility E-Scooter Frontend
+#  Swift Mobility E-Scooter Frontend🛴

 A modern, production-ready React web application for the Swift Mobility e-scooter rental platform.
 This frontend empowers users to register, rent scooters, manage profiles, redeem and send tokens, and interact with a blockchain-powered rewards system—all through a seamless, mobile-first interface.